rogerallen/omir/README.md

 # omir

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to provide an Overtone midi interaction REPL.

 ## Usage

-FIXME
+See src/omir/core.clj

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Roger Allen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.